paulbaumgarten/pbaumgarten.com/ib-compsci/unit-4/README.md

 Here is also a great analogy from the comments section of that video: Let's say you're making dinner for your family.
 O is the process of following a recipe, and n is the number of times you follow a recipe.

-* O(1) - you make one dish that everyone eats whether they like it or not.
+* `O(1)` - you make one dish that everyone eats whether they like it or not.
 You follow one recipe from top to bottom, then serve (1 recipe). <-- How I grew up
-* O(n) - you make individual dishes for each person.
+* `O(n)` - you make individual dishes for each person.
 You follow a recipe from top to bottom for each person in your family (recipe times the number of people in your family).
-* O(n^2) - you make individual dishes redundantly for every person.
+* `O(n^2)` - you make individual dishes redundantly for every person.
 You follow all recipes for each person in your family (recipe times the number of people squared).
-* O(log n) - you break people into groups according to what they want and make larger portions.
+* `O(log n)` - you break people into groups according to what they want and make larger portions.
 You make one dish for each group (recipe times request)

 For a graphical comparison that illustrates the difference in processing load of different O() algorithms, check the [bigocheatsheet.com](http://bigocheatsheet.com/) website.

+---

-## Practice: Determine the Big O
+## Questions: Determine the Big O

+What is the Big O in the following?

 **Question 1**